NoahHodgson/project-melia/docs/Melia-Cosmic-Biographics.md

 (Mers were the only First Melians to survive the destruction event)

 # The Gorumez:
-The created beings who first visited the first melians.
+The created beings who first visited the first Melians.
 They were humanoid but glowed
-	transluscently.
+	translucently.
 They were powerful beings of magic, but could not communicate with the First Melians.

 # The Dragons: